tdepuyt/maritimechartservice-sample-viewer/README.md

 The Maritime Chart Service widgets are widgets and dojo classes that illustrate how web applications can consume and interact with the Maritime Chart Service exposed by the ArcGIS for Maritime: Server product.
 The widgets can be used directly within Web App Builder for ArcGIS.
 Alternatively, the source code for these widgets is available here for reuse/modification and to integrate it within custom web apps outside of the Web App Builder for ArcGIS framework.

+What's new with this version
+* Identify is not a on-panel widget that contains both a single click identify and a rectangle identify option
+* Compatible with WAB 1.3 and 2.0
+* Supports JS API 3.17

 ![App](maritimechartservice-sample-viewer.png)

 ## Sections